-The practice had carried out the self- assessment audit in February 2016 relating to the Department of Health's guidance on decontamination in dental services (HTM01-05).This is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination of equipment.
+The practice had carried out the self- assessment audit in December 2015 relating to the Department of Health's guidance on decontamination in dental services (HTM01-05).This is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination of equipment.
 The audit showed the practice was meeting the essential standards required by HTM 01-05.

-Records showed a risk assessment process for the control of Legionella had been carried out (Legionella is a bacteria which can contaminate water systems in buildings).
-The practice had undertaken regular in-house risk assessments for the control of legionella.
+Records showed a risk assessment process for the control of Legionella had been carried out in March 2015

+(Legionella is a bacteria which can contaminate water systems in buildings).
 The practice undertook processes to reduce the likelihood of legionella developing which included running the water lines in the treatment rooms at the beginning of each session and between patients, monitoring cold and hot water temperatures each month and the use of a dental unit water line cleansing solution.